 A. Polyurethane Foam Mattress

-Polyfoam is a highly versatile material that is present in many mattresses and sofa constructions.
+Polyfoam is a highly versatile material that is present in many mattress and sofa constructions.
 The presence of multiple densities also makes it a good choice if you want a soft and responsive bed or a more supportive variety.
 Low-density polyfoam is very responsive and is used in creating many mattress top layers, while high-density foam provides durable support.